Key2Consulting/PowerSync/README.md

 Alternatively, you can use an explicit query defined in your script instead of a separate file by specifying the `-CommandText` parameter.

 Stored Commands accept parameters using the SQLCMD Mode syntax of :setvar and $(VarName).
 All SQLCMD Mode syntax is removed prior to execution, so Stored Commands work against non-SQL Server databases.
 Any defined variable reference that's not explicitly passed in as a parameter gets replaced with the :setvar's value defined in the script (i.e. a default).
+In addition to simple scalar values, lists of hashtables can be passed into scripts as well.
+The list will be converted into the INSERT VALUES format i.e. ('Field', Field), ('Field', Field).

 If the Stored Command returns a resultset, it is converted into an ArrayList of hashtables and returned to the caller.
 A single row just returns a hashtable.